 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-urban fantasy that was published by Orbit on January 1, 2011 and has 347 pages.
+urban fantasy in Paperback edition that was published by Orbit on January 1, 2011 and has 347 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Tempest Rising, Tracking the Tempest, Tempest's Fury, Eye of the Tempest, Tempest Reborn, Jinn and Juice

 Third in the Jane True urban fantasy series that revolves around a half-selkie, half-human and her protective friends in the town of Rockbill, Maine.